julzaza/wildwitchherbs/_posts/2025-07-04-worldly-witchy-herbs.md

 Blood red.
 Protective.
 Often misunderstood.

 Indigenous Amazonian tribes use achiote seeds (aka annatto) to paint faces before ritual and battle.
 The pigment protects both body and spirit.
-The plant is associated with fire, vitality, and the power of the ancestors.

-In some traditions, it’s believed to shield the soul during shape-shifting journeys — physical or otherwise.
+It’s associated with fire, vitality, and the power of ancestors.

 ---